 Everyone has his own recipe for kielbasa.
 Let me restate that one more time.
 But there are a few things that distinguish real(ish) Polska kielbasa from the overly weird variants.
 I owe much of this information to the Marianski brothers, whose book Home Production of Quality Meats and Sausages is indispensable for any serious home sausage maker.

-- First, kielbasa is smoked.
+- First, kielbasa in America is smoked.
 Always.

 - Second, it is normally pork-based, often with a little beef tossed in.
 (My versions always use wild boar or in this latest case, black bear.)